 The Danish authorities intervene if irregularities occur in the organic production.

-Direct fraud is reported to the police, and in case of serious or persistent violation of the rules, the undertaking is divested of the right to market organic products for a period of up to five years.
+Direct fraud is reported to the police and in case of serious or persistent violation of the rules, the company is divested of the right to market organic products for a period of up to five years.
 Minor violations are handled through the imposition of orders, administrative fines or prohibition against marketing a product.